San Diego Spinal Cord Injury Lawyer

 - Lost/future wages

 According to the National Spinal Cord Injury Statistical Center (NSCISC), the lifetime costs for care and living vary based on age and income levels at the time of injury and the severity of the injury.
 For 25-year-old adults suffering from some form of spinal cord injury, they could experience between $1,500,000 and $4,700,000 in lifetime costs.
 A 50-year-old could see costs ranging between $1,115,000 and $2,600,000.

 The NSCISC reports that the most common causes of death among those suffering from spinal cord injuries have changed in the past 40 years, with the chief cause now being pneumonia and septicemia.
 Endocrine, metabolic, and nutritional diseases, accidents, and other disorders round out the current list.

 No method currently exists to reverse spinal cord damage.
 Rehabilitation aims to help prevent further injury, and informs people suffering from spinal cord injuries how they can have active and productive lives.
 It is important to work with lawyers with extensive experience and expertise in spinal cord injury cases.
-The San Diego spinal cord injury lawyers at the Liljegren Law Group know that the medical technologies and adaptive medicine constantly advance and could one day reverse the damage done to the victim’s spinal cord.
+Our experienced spinal cord injury lawyers at the Liljegren Law Group know that the medical technologies and adaptive medicine constantly advance and could one day reverse the damage done to the victim’s spinal cord.